The Hidden Timing Pattern Behind 74HC595 Display Flicker

 The Camera Problem Nobody Mentions

 Here's something most Arduino tutorials won't tell you: displays that look perfectly fine to your eyes can flicker horribly on camera.
-Smartphone cameras and video equipment capture flicker that's invisible to human vision because their sampling rates interact with your refresh timing in unpredictable ways.
+Smartphone cameras and video equipment capture flicker that's invisible to human vision because their sampling rates interact with the refresh timing in unpredictable ways.

 • Camera frame rates: 30fps, 60fps, 120fps all create different interference patterns